The Buddhist Path vs. Modal Path Ethics

 Conclusion

 Buddhism is a living tradition with hundreds of millions of practitioners, a philosophical literature spanning more than two millennia, and substantial contemporary vitality across its various streams.
 It certainly does not need validation from me or Modal Path Ethics, and this essay does not even really try to offer it any.
-What it presents instead is an acknowledgment of intellectual debts and an articulation of where a contemporary framework developed in partial dialogue with the tradition ultimately converges with and diverges from it.

 The insight of dependent origination is foundational.
-The orientation toward sustained care across loci, rather than private welfare, structures the framework's ethical center.
+The orientation toward sustained care across loci, rather than private welfare, structures this framework's ethical center.
 The critique of ordinary perception as systematically distorted underlies the framework's treatment of distortion fields.
 The recognition that ethical life requires sustained practice rather than acquiring correct belief shapes the framework's view of what agents must actually do to operate well within it.

 The framework, still, operates entirely within conditioned existence and has no soteriological horizon.
-It maintains a form of structural realism about extance that classical Buddhist philosophy would certainly find suspect.
+It maintains a form of structural realism about extance that classical Buddhist philosophy would certainly find pretty suspect.
 It treats loci as genuine objects of moral concern without requiring the presence of any enduring self.
 It does not privilege any particular contemplative practice as uniquely suited to the cultivation of ethical capacity.